top of page

 3. Inherence-Based (Something You Are)

-The third and most secure factor involves biometrics—unique characteristics tied to the user.
-These are extremely difficult to forge or duplicate and provide the most reliable form of authentication.
+The third and most secure factor uses biometrics, which are unique traits for each user.
+These are very hard to fake or copy and provide the most reliable way to confirm identity.

 Examples include: